All Episodes

 Of course it is.

-Yeah, ever since I watched Tarzan.
+Ever since I've watched Tarzan.

-Well, listen, um, you know your famous line about Cher that she was a glittering jewel of colossal ignorance.
+Well, listen, you know your famous line about Cher that she was a glittering jewel of colossal ignorance.

 Yes.